 I am hopeful again.
 I have one new contact that has potential.
 And I’m slowing my roll a bit.
 In fact, I woke up this morning composing a letter to her in my head.
 What I wanted to say next, to reel her in a bit, while remaining cool and collected.
 You don’t want to overheat, over-promise, or over-pursue.
 It’s a fine balance.
-Honesty, clarity, and some demonstrated amount of joy.
+Honesty, clarity and some demonstrated amount of joy.
 But heck, I’m a writer, so I should be able to do this.

 And I’m actually not looking to date at this point.
 I’m looking to find some friends who happen to be women that I can spend some time with.
 If things move on to dating, I want that phase to transition quickly into a relationship.
 And I suppose the difference for me is monogamy and getting back out of the online dating scene.
 I look forward to looking at only one profile, the one I experience in real life.
-So much of what people write about themselves is fantasy, or even delusion.
-And some of what people put in dating profiles are out right lies.
+So much of what people write about themselves is fantasy or even delusion.
+And some of what people put in dating profiles are outright lies.

 Finding that genuine needle in a haystack is going to be a long haul, I imagine.
 And this new “hello” contact is responding to my letters in a 24 – 48 hour window.
 So there’s that challenge as well.
 Keep looking while really hoping to be able to stop looking.

 And that’s really what we are all looking for.
 Someone that causes us to stop looking.
-I am much better in relationship than I am in pursuit.
+I am much better in a relationship than I am in pursuit.
 I am much more interested in building a life rather than building an online profile.

-Slowly but surely, with patience and grace, I will be in relationship again.
+Slowly but surely, with patience and grace, I will be in a relationship again.
 Months from now, a year from now, I hope to be writing you again about “the love of my life.”
 Heck if you don’t believe it, how will you ever get there.